 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.
 Staff told us that they would cover for each other during periods of absence.
-There was a branch surgery (NHS Tanhouse) and staff from either site would cover during unplanned staff absences.
-The practice also used locum GPs if required.
+The practice was a branch surgery and staff from the main site would cover during unplanned staff absences.